elor/tuvero/doc/reference/ui/preregcloserview.md

 # scripts/ui/preregcloserview.js

-hide a preregistration element as soon as the first team has been registered
+hide preregistration elements as soon as the first team has been registered

 * Exports: PreregCloserView
 * Author: Erik E. Lorenz